-The very first time you sew with a sewing machine can seem like an impossible task.
-Once you understand a few simple tricks, you will be mastering the sewing machine and sewing perfectly straight lines instead of allowing frustration to run the show.
+The very first time you sew with a sewing machine can feel intimidating and awkward—sewing a straight line might even feel impossible.
+Once you understand a few simple tricks and give yourself lots of time to practice, you begin to see significant improvement in your work.
+If you make a consistent effort, you'll soon be mastering the sewing machine and sewing perfectly straight lines and the feelings of frustration will be left in the past.

 01 of 06

-In order to have a straight line of stitching, you will need a seam guide on your sewing machine.
-The seam guide is the place you want the edge of the fabric so the stitching will create the correct amount of seam allowance that is called for in the pattern directions.
+In order to have a straight line of stitching, you'll need to reference the seam guide on your sewing machine.
+The seam guide is a line on your machine that you want the edge of the fabric to align with as you sew.
+When stitching, guide the fabric edges to trace your desired seam guide in order to achieve your pattern's prescribed seam allowance.

 02 of 06